NestcoinHack/.github/profile/README.md

 # [ Group name ]

 ## Project Overview
-  Realty is a proof of concept solution for crypto-based real estate purchase.
-It builds on the idea of having another option for asset listing, investment and payments in the real-estate ecosystem.
+  Realty is a proof of concept solution for crypto-based real estate purchase/payments with stablecoins.
+It builds on the idea of having another option for asset listing, investment, saving and payments in the real-estate ecosystem.

 ## User Story
 - Users can submit their assset for public lusting